 All our workshops can be tailored to your group and can be booked for birthday parties, festivals, workplace and school enrichment, community groups, day care centres, nursing homes, home school groups etc.

-Prices for groups with one tutor start at £120 for a full day (6 hours) and £75 for half a day (3 hours).
+Prices for groups with one tutor start at £150 for a full day and £75 for half a day.
 Group sizes for our studio workshops can be a maximum of 6 people.
-For a group of six people individual prices would work out as £20 for a full day (6 hours) and £12.50 for half a day (3 hours).

-Please get in touch if you would like to discuss a bespoke workshop for your group.
+Please get in touch if you would like to discuss a bespoke workshop booking for your group.

 Freestyle weaving is your chance to sit at a loom and weave freely, enjoying each moment as it comes.
 No rules, just bring your own ideas, personality, hopes, choices, rhythm and preferences to the weaving process so that the fabric you produce is completely unique.